-Learn how to beautify an old set of plastic drawers using mod podge and fabric.
+Learn how to use mod podge on plastic with pretty fabric to makeover a cheap chest of drawers into a beautiful piece of furniture.
 It's a perfect application for using up some of your most treasured fabric leftovers and put them to good use.

-It's been a long time since I've decoupaged but I was very excited to use some of my pretty fabric stash for this challenge.
+It's been a long time since I've decoupaged but I was very excited to use some of my pretty fabric stash for this project.

 How to Makeover Plastic Drawers with

 Mod Podge on Fabric

-I chose to decorate these plastic bins left to me from my daughter when she finished college.
+The plastic bins (above) were left to me by my daughter after she finished college.
 They are great for storing so many of my craft supplies and other items in my office.

 Apparently, this was originally a cart with wheels, as you can see from the label.
 Now it's just a set of drawers but that's okay because I don't think it would roll around too well on my carpeted floor.